Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 Failure to meet these requirements will result in a PIP (Participation Improvement Plan).
 Failure to improve after the PIP is cause for not being allowed to continue at Make School.

+## Hybrid Sections

+There will be weekly in person activities on Wednesdays at 12pm about:

+1. Agile Standups I
+1. Agile Standups II
+2. Habit Formation
+1. Agile Standups III
+3. Paper Wireframing
+1. Agile Standups IV

 ## Make School Course Policies